akerber47/akerber47.github.io/_posts/2019-08-01-math-emoji.md

 The only problem I can see is that unlike mathematical symbols which are highly abstract, emojis have visceral, concrete meaning.
 But honestly that may be an advantage!
-Many symbols in math are meant to have visceral meaning, it's just difficult to convey in such a limited medium.
+Many symbols in math are meant to immediate "gut meaning" but it's just difficult to convey to the reader in such a limited medium.
 I'll think more about this and see if I can put together an exmaple of some kind.
 I think differential geometry or algebraic geometry both quickly run into the requisite symbol complexity.